T-Goon/Note-Taking-App/README.md

 # CS-4518-Mobile-and-Ubiquitous-Computing
 # Note-Taking-App

 It is an Android based application that will allow its users to create their account, take notes on the go, and add location and pictorial information to it.
+The App makes uses of the Model-View-Controller (MVC) architecture.
 The data will be stored in two different areas for peristence: Local Sqlite3 DB and MongoDB (For longer persistence).
 It also allows the users to utilize the “list-detail” methodology to capture the notes and label them under different titles.
 This allows for better organization of information as well as easier retrievability.

 ## Features